badiaamakhlouf/ML_Zero2Hero/pages/model_tunning_optim.md

   - If your model uses more than one feature : $x_1, x_2, x_3$ etc. Then plotting it, will be critical somehow.

  - **Classification:**
-  - Evaluation uses metrics like accuracy, precision, or recall.
+  - Evaluation uses metrics like accuracy, precision, recall, F1-score, or AUC (Area Under the Curve)